ashyam-saras/data-latency-alerts/README.md

 1. Fork this repository to your own GitHub account or organization.
 2. In your forked repository, go to Settings > Secrets and variables > Actions.
-3. Add the following repository secrets:
+3. Add the necessary repository secrets and variables.
-   - `GCP_SA_KEY`: The JSON key of a service account with necessary permissions
-   - `SLACK_API_TOKEN`: The Slack Bot User OAuth Token
-4. Add the following repository variables:
-   - `PROJECT_NAME`: Your GCP project name
-   - `AUDIT_DATASET_NAME`: Name of your audit dataset
-   - `LATENCY_PARAMS_TABLE`: Name of your latency parameters table
-   - `SLACK_CHANNEL_ID`: ID of your Slack channel for alerts
-5. Update the `latency_check_query.sql` file if you need to modify the query logic.
+4. Update the SQL files if you need to modify the query logic.
-6. If needed, modify the Cloud Function and Cloud Scheduler deployment workflows in the `.github/workflows` directory to match your specific requirements.
+5. If needed, modify the Cloud Function and Cloud Scheduler deployment workflows in the `.github/workflows` directory to match your specific requirements.
-7. Push your changes to the main branch to trigger the deployment.
+6. Push your changes to the main branch to trigger the deployment.

 ## Maintenance